 Despite these challenges, the benefits of convergence often outweigh its drawbacks.
 With proper planning and management, organizations can effectively leverage convergence to enhance their cybersecurity posture.

-Role of Convergence in Cybersecurity
+Role of convergence in cybersecurity

 Convergence enhances the effectiveness of cybersecurity measures by eliminating the gaps and vulnerabilities that may exist in standalone systems.
 It also improves operational efficiency by simplifying security operations and facilitating better coordination among different security teams.
+This trend mirrors the economic convergence seen in developing nations as they grow and catch up with developed countries in terms of per capita income, indicating broader trends of convergence across different sectors.

-Future of Convergence
+Future of digital convergence

 Moreover, advancements in technologies such as artificial intelligence and machine learning are expected to further enhance the capabilities of converged systems, making them more effective and efficient in countering cyber threats.